Spectral properties and coding transitions of Haar-random quantum codes: Introduction

 In the present work we explore the nature of this mixed-state phase transition, not for highly structured models like the toric code, but for \emph{random} codes.
 A random code embeds the logical Hilbert space into a subspace of the (typically much larger) physical Hilbert space via a Haar-random isometry.
 The physical Hilbert space is taken to have a tensor-product structure, consisting of $N$ qudits (each of dimension $q$), and the noise model we consider is single-qudit depolarization acting on each physical qudit with a strength $p$ (defined more precisely below).
 The only structure in the model comes from the tensor product structure and the single-qudit nature of the noise.

-The unstructured nature of these codes enables a semi-analytic treatment of the spectrum of the mixed state $\rho^{\l p \r}$.
+The unstructured nature of these codes enables a novel semi-analytic treatment of the spectrum of the mixed state $\rho^{\l p \r}$.
 For very small $p$, this spectrum consists of ``bands'' of eigenvalues that are well-separated on a logarithmic scale.
+To our knowledge, this band structure has gone unnoted in the literature until this work.
 The $w$th band consists of states that (to a good approximation) are of weight $w$, meaning that they can be created from the encoded logical state by applying errors on $w$ sites.
 Thus, for qudits there are $\l q^{2} -1 \r^{w} \binom{N}{w}$ states in the $w$th band and their eigenvalues scale as $\sim p^w$ at small $p$.
 Each error maps the logical subspace to approximately orthogonal subspaces; small-$w$ errors are typically correctable since these (relatively dilute) subspaces are not forced to overlap.
-Since for $N$ qudits there are $q^{2N}$ possible errors, and only $O(q^{N})$ mutually orthogonal subspaces (for $O(1)$ encoded logical qubits), not all errors can be corrected: instead, errors with weight $w > w_c \approx 0.189 N$ for qubits (the quantum hashing bound \cite{Bennett1996hashing}) do not map the logical subspace to dilute approximately orthogonal subspaces, and thus cannot be corrected.
+Since for $N$ qudits there are $q^{2N}$ possible errors, and only $O(q^{N})$ mutually orthogonal subspaces (for $O(1)$ encoded logical qudits), not all errors can be corrected: instead, errors with weight $w > w_c \approx 0.189 N$ for qubits (the quantum hashing bound \cite{Bennett1996hashing}) do not map the logical subspace to dilute approximately orthogonal subspaces, and thus cannot be corrected.
 The band with the smallest eigenvalues is associated with these uncorrectable errors.

+The description above is parametrically accurate as $p\to 0$.
+As one increases $p$, the bands become less well separated, and inter-band mixing of error weights becomes important.
+We treat this band mixing perturbatively and find good agreement with numerics for a single logical qubit (\autoref{fig:canonical}).
+Crucially, for any sub-threshold $p<p_{c}$, we find that the bands corresponding to correctable errors remain well-defined and non-overlapping; our perturbation theory remains well-defined up to at least second order below the critical window $ w_{c} - w \sim \sqrt{N}$.

+As the weight of the typical errors~\cite{typicalnote} increases, the spectral weight in $\rho^{\l p \r}$ is dominated by bands of weight $pN$, as long as $p<p_c$.
+The number of states in such bands grows with $p$ until at $p=p_c$ it reaches $\sim q^N$ (i.e., the physical Hilbert space dimension) and thus cannot continue to grow.
+Past this point, typical errors are uncorrectable, and the von Neumann entropy density of $\rho^{\l p \r}$ reaches that of the maximally mixed state.